keshari-nandan/pt-assignment/README.md

 # Notes
+- This project also includes the email functionality and can send email when user account is created, forgot password request etc. But at the moment is disabled/commented.
+- Since email functionality is disabled, a new user account is activated by default.
-Please use the Swagger to check the API related details.
-Thanks.
+- Please use the Swagger to check the API related details.
+- Thanks.